2026 ADAMS SQUARE EXHIBITS

 A. Laura Brody has 30 years of experience as a costume crafts person, designer, and maker.
 She has made costumes for LMFAO, the Black Eyed Peas, and Rhianna, among others.
 Brody is also the founder and curator of Opulent Mobility, an international exhibit that celebrates disability in all its forms.
 She turns wheelchairs, walkers, and mobility scooters into works of art and transforms reclaimed materials, giving them new lives.

-Listen to our Artist Spotlight Series in which Brody shares her background as a costume designer and curator and her hope for displaying Phoenix Rising at the gas station around the one-year anniversary of the tragic Palisades Fire along with the Eaton Fire.
+Listen to our Spotlight Series in which Brody shares her background as a costume designer and curator and her hope for displaying Phoenix Rising at the gas station around the one-year anniversary of the tragic LA wildfires.